-Many caregivers wonder how to support abused and neglected children.
-Care Courses offers a child care training course that can help early childhood professionals identify and support abused and neglected children.
+Many caregivers wonder “How do I help children who are abused and neglected?”
+Care Courses offers a child care training course to help early childhood professionals identify and support abused and neglected children.

-This blog will focus on a few ideas from our course, Child Abuse and Neglect: A Caregiver’s Guide to Adverse Childhood Experiences.
+In this blog we focus on a few ideas from our course, Child Abuse and Neglect: A Caregiver’s Guide to Adverse Childhood Experiences.

 Every day in the United States 1,875 children are abused and neglected.